Abubakar115e/PIXEL/README.md

-# This a repo for my Bachelor Project in Copenhagen University
+# This is a repository for my Bachelor Project in Copenhagen University